egc112/OpenWRT-egc-add-on/notes/readme.md

 The files are in PDF format.

 It is a work in progress, feel free to PM me via the [Openwrt Forum](https://forum.openwrt.org/) with your remarks and suggestions for improvements, you can start a message and send to `egc`.
+Alternatively raise an issue in this repository :)